kemitchell/startup-unix/second-draft.md

 # What We Have

 The purpose of Ironsides is to learn from and serve the startup community, not to tell it what it should want.
 However, contributors have already done quite a bit of work preparing a strong starting point for the project.
-That existing work has sounded in a few strong themes:
+A few themes have come up over and over again in that work, and led to a few practical choices:

-1. Contributors have stressed that documents should be consistently organized and phrased, as much as possible, in plain language that non-lawyer readers can understand.
+1. Contributors have stressed that documents should be easy to read and improve.
+That means documents should be consistently organized and phrased, as much as possible, in everyday English.
-2. The documents are developed as plain text files, using open source software to create copies in other formats, as for Microsoft Word.
+2. Contributors believe software development is way ahead of legal on tools for creating documents collaboratively, rather than competitively.
+The contributors are developing Ironclad as plain text files, using Git, GitHub, and open source software to create copies in other formats, as for Microsoft Word.
-3. Contributors have taken to using GitHub, and especially its Issues and Pull Requests systems, for collaboration and planning.
-4. All work thus far is made available under the terms of the [Creative Commons CC0 1.0 Universal](https://creativecommons.org/publicdomain/zero/1.0/) public domain dedication.
+3. Contributors believe work on Ironsides will be most valuable if it's utterly free of copyright-related uncertainty.
+That means making it available under the terms of the [Creative Commons CC0 1.0 Universal](https://creativecommons.org/publicdomain/zero/1.0/), a professionally drafted public domain dedication with a fallback permissive license grant.
-5. Contributors have drafted processes for receiving proposals in the form of "redlines" (traditional legal markups) by e-mail and even postal mail, including anonymous proposals.
+4. Contributors believe every possible barrier between the project and valuable feedback should be removed.
+That means administering processes for making proposals in the form of traditional legal markups, called "redlines", by e-mail or even postal mail, and supporting anonymous contributions.

 # Who's Involved

-Ironsides' beginnings (and cool name) are the work of two individuals:
+Ironsides' beginnings (and cool name) are the work of two individuals.

-Jason Boehmig is founder and CEO of Ironclad, Inc., a legal document automation company that understands open-source software.
-Prior to founding Ironclad, Jason practiced business law in Silicon Valley and spearheaded the public release of the free Series Seed financing documents.
+Jason Boehmig is founder and CEO of [Ironclad, Inc.](https://ironclad.ai), a legal document automation company that understands open-source software.
+Prior to founding Ironclad, Jason practiced business law in Silicon Valley and spearheaded the public release of the free [Series Seed equity financing documents](https://github.com/seriesseed/equity).

 Kyle Mitchell is a business lawyer and open-source programmer.
-Prior to starting his own law practice, Kyle also practiced business law in Silicon Valley, and before that built web applications and instructional multimedia for a decade in Austin, Texas and Moscow, Russia.
+Prior to starting his own [law practice](https://kemitchell.com), Kyle also practiced business law in Silicon Valley.

 Kyle maintains and contributes to _Ironsides_ with the generous support of Ironclad.